 K&L Trainz is a small 3 member collaboration of rail enthusiasts named Steve, Bill and Mark, who together create high detailed steam locomotive add-ons for Trainz Simulator.
-Since it’s founding in March of 2012, K&L Trainz has grown exponentially each year and has an ever growing library of locomotives and rolling stock covering over a dozen railroads from both the US and Canada.
+Since it’s founding in March of 2012, K&L Trainz has grown exponentially each year and has an ever growing library of locomotives and rolling stock covering almost 3 dozen railroads from both the US and Canada.

 Mark grew up in northern Delaware.
 His parents fueled his childhood love of trains by taking him to watch Amtrak trains along the NEC, and to every steam excursion railway they came across.
 He has volunteered for the Wilmington Western, and currently volunteers with the PRR Technical & Historical Society.
 He attended Delaware Technical & Community College for Computer Networking Engineering, and has over a decade of experience as a software tester.
 Mark joined K&L at the end of 2013 and acts as the designated beta tester, e-spec creator and the main researcher for reference material.
 Mark resides with his wife and two daughters in Wilmington, DE.